Covert Entanglement Generation and Secrecy: Proof of Theorem (Covert Entanglement Generation)

 which reduces to the classical error requirement for the transmission of a classical message with zero public information rate.
 The condition in \eqref{Equation:Converse_EG_Covertness_criterion} fulfils the covertness criterion.
 Furthermore, by tracing out Bob's system, we obtain

 which implies weak secrecy, i.e.,

 by the Alicki-Fannes-Winter inequality \cite[Lemma 2]{Winter:16p}, where $h_2(x)$ is the binary entropy and $\beta_n$ tends to zero as $n\to\infty$.
-As pointed out in Appendix~\ref{Subsection:Converse:Covert_Secrecy_Capacity_No_Key}, the converse part of the covert secrecy capacity holds under weak secrecy as well (see \eqref{Eq:Weak_Secrecy}).
+We note that the converse part of the covert secrecy capacity holds under weak secrecy as well, as can be seen in Subsection~\ref{Subsection:Converse:Covert_Secrecy_Capacity_No_Key} in the Supplementary Material (see \eqref{Eq:Weak_Secrecy}).

 We deduce that the same encoder-decoder pair enables the transmission of classical messages correctly, covertly and secretly.
 Hence, if $L_{\text{EG}}$ is achievable for entanglement generation, then the same rate is achievable for the transmission of secret classical messages.
 Therefore, the entanglement-generation capacity is upper bounded by the classical secrecy capacity, i.e.,